Stray (video game): Critical response

 The original score received praise, and was described as among the year's best by Ars Technicas Machkovech, who compared it favourably to Half-Life.
-Scullion of Video Games Chronicle wrote the score "knows exactly when to evoke awe, when to creep the player out, and when to pluck at our pesky human heartstrings".
+VGCs Scullion wrote the score "knows exactly when to evoke awe, when to creep the player out, and when to pluck at our pesky human heartstrings".
 Kotakus Notis called it "deliciously jazzy", and Jeuxvideo.coms Leclercq found it appropriate within the game world.
 Hardcore Gamers LeClair and Shacknewss Lavoy appreciated the environmental melodies, including those played by the robot Morusque, and some on the in-game radio.
 Smith of PCGamesN described the music as "gently optimistic and abruptly unsettling", lauding the seamless switching between tracks dependent on the gameplay.

 The combat sequences polarised critics; some found them tense and exciting, while others found them tiresome and less interesting than its other elements.
 The gameplay sequences involving Zurks—compared by several critics to the headcrabs from the Half-Life series—were positively described as "more authentically cat" by Electronic Gaming Monthlys Harmon, while GamesRadar+s Loveridge found they added balance to the calmer moments.
 The Escapists Damien Lawardorn found the sequences an effective example of body horror, and among the most compelling and effective chapters.
 Webster of The Verge similarly felt they added necessary tension, likening them to the swarms of A Plague Tale: Innocence (2019), but wrote they could become frustrating.
-This sentiment was echoed by IGNs Tom Marks and PC Gamers Bailes, the latter of whom described a confrontation as "repeated backpedalling and shooting".
+This sentiment was echoed by IGNs Tom Marks and PC Gamers Jon Bailes, the latter of whom described a confrontation as "repeated backpedalling and shooting".
 NMEs Oloman considered the sequences a vast difference from the rest of the game, and Game Informers Hester found them monotonous, though appreciated their rarity.
 The stealth mechanics received similarly polarised responses: PC Gamers Bailes found them entertaining, while they were described by PCMags Zamora as sufficient but simplistic, and by Vices Renata Price as ranging "from fine to frustrating".